Rebecca of Sunnybrook Farm (1932 film)

-Rebecca of Sunnybrook Farm is a 1932 film based on the 1903 children's classic novel by Kate Douglas Wiggin.
+Rebecca of Sunnybrook Farm is a 1932 American pre-Code film based on the 1903 children's novel by Kate Douglas Wiggin.

 It was filmed by Fox Film Corporation and directed by Alfred Santell.
 The film starred Marian Nixon as Rebecca and co-starred Ralph Bellamy.

-Premise
+Plot

 A young girl from Sunnybrook goes to live with her wealthy relatives and falls in love with a doctor.